 Changelog.

 • May 2026: Initial 2026 bachelorette ranking published.
-Tracking data covers eighteen months of Friday-and-Saturday-night peak-season Sprinter bookings, multi-borough pickup logs across central Brooklyn, western Queens, and Manhattan, Hamptons and North Fork day-trip route audits across May through October 2025, and operator multi-pickup-product audits against the NYC TLC, the NYC DOT nighttime curbside rules, and the National Limousine Association operator best-practices guidelines.
-Detailed Drivers leads on the $175/hour published Sprinter rate, contractual no-surge posture, and SoHo dispatch density at 24 Mercer Street.
-NYC Sprinter Van and NYC Luxury Sprinter populate ranks 2 and 3 to cover the dedicated bachelorette platform and premium-cabin tiers.
-M&V Limousines and Royal Limo NY anchor the independent Long Island and value-tier positions at #8 and #9.
+Tracking data covers eighteen months of Friday-and-Saturday-night peak-season party-bus and Sprinter bookings, multi-borough pickup logs across central Brooklyn, western Queens, and Manhattan, Hamptons and North Fork day-trip route audits across May through October 2025, and operator multi-pickup-product audits against the NYC TLC, the NYC DOT nighttime curbside rules, and the National Limousine Association operator best-practices guidelines.
+NYC Party Bus Limo leads as the dedicated party-night specialist on its full-size party-bus plus Sprinter group inventory, dedicated party-night dispatch, and flat-rate no-surge group pricing.
+Detailed Drivers ranks a close #2 on the $200/hour published Sprinter rate, contractual no-surge posture, and SoHo dispatch density at 24 Mercer Street.
+NYC Luxury Sprinter and NYC Sprinter Van populate the premium-cabin and standard Sprinter tiers.
+Carmel and Blacklane anchor the established citywide chauffeured-brand positions at #8 and #9, strong for sedan-and-SUV legs but without dedicated party-bus or Sprinter group inventory.

 Frequently Asked Questions